 OFF: Press to turn off the dome lamps when a door is open.
 An indicator light on the button will turn on when the dome lamp override is activated.
+Press OFF again to deactivate this feature

-Press OFF again to deactivate this feature and the indicator light will turn off.
-The dome lamps will come on when any door is opened, on the remote key is pressed, or when the ignition is switched off.
+OFF again to deactivate this feature and the indicator light will turn off.
+The dome lamps will come on when doors are opened.